Topological quantum field theory for dormant opers: The Witten-Kontsevich theorem for do'pers

 \section{The Witten-Kontsevich theorem for do'pers}

-In this last section, we introduce the {\it partition function for do'pers} and apply the discussion in ~\cite{JK}, \S\,4, in order to obtain a result analogous to the Witten-Kontsevich theorem, which gives nontrivial relationships among the intersection numbers of the psi classes on $\mfO \mfp^{^\mr{Zzz...}}_{G, g,r, \overline{\mbF}_p}$ (cf. Theorem \ref{TT01}).
-Finally, we shall conclude the paper with an explicit computation of the $2$d TQFT for $\mr{PGL}_2$-do'pers (cf. Corollary \ref{TT11}).
-In this section, {\it we assume that the condition $(**)_{G, p}$ holds}.
+\SSP In this final section, we introduce the {\it partition function for do'pers} and apply the discussion in ~\cite[\S\,4]{JK} in order to obtain a result analogous to the Witten-Kontsevich theorem; this result gives nontrivial relationships among the intersection numbers of the psi classes on $\mfO \mfp^{^\mr{Zzz...}}_{G, g,r}$ (cf. Theorem \ref{TT01}).